moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 1. Select the **registrar** storage module
 2. Select **registrarDeposit**
-3. Insert your appchain id
+3. Insert your appchain ID
 4. Press **+** icon

 You'll see the registration account at the bottom.